Mexican Guardsmen Break Up Migrant Caravan Along Highway

-Hundreds of Central American migrants were hauled onto buses by Mexican national guardsmen and immigration agents after crossing into the country early Thursday and walking for hours along a rural highway.
+FRONTERA HIDALGO, Mexico (AP) — Eight hundred Central American migrants were rounded up and hauled onto buses by Mexican national guardsmen and immigration agents after crossing into the country early Thursday and walking for hours along a rural highway.

 National guardsmen in riot gear advanced banging their plastic shields with batons and engaged the migrants.
 There was shoving and pepper spray as migrants were rounded up.

-Many of the people allowed themselves to be escorted to the buses without resistance.
+Many of the people allowed themselves to be escorted to 20 waiting buses without resistance.
 Women cradling small children or holding kids' hands wept as they walked toward the buses.

 Others resisted and were subdued by guardsmen.
 One man dragged by four guardsmen shouted “they killed my brother, I don't want to die,” presumably in reference to the possibility of being returned to his country.